MasoniteFramework/docs/the-craft-command/introduction.md

 $ craft new project_name --branch develop
 ```

 After you have created a new project, you will have a `requirements.txt` file with all of the projects dependencies.
-In addition to this file, you will also have a `.env-example` file which contains a boiler plate of a `.env` file.
+In addition to this file, you will also have a `.env-example` file which contains a boilerplate of a `.env` file.
 In order to install the dependencies, as well as copy the example environment file to a `.env` file, just run:

 ```text
 $ craft install